• Skip to primary navigation

 Have some fun and get creative by experimenting with different flavor combinations.
 If using ginger or lavender, start with small amounts and taste as you go to find the perfect balance, as they can overpower the delicate flavor of the berries.

-You can also experiment with herb-infused flavors, such as adding a couple of sprigs of fresh thyme or rosemary to the jam mixture while it’s simmering.
+You can also experiment with herb-infused flavors by adding a couple of sprigs of fresh thyme or rosemary to the jam mixture while it’s simmering.
 Make sure to remove any herbs before refrigerating the jam.

 FAQ